Winter walks in Kent

 Throughout Kent, the Downs are an imposing backdrop whether you are in the south near Dover or north towards Medway, and they are perfect for a challenging or steadier walk.
 A walk on the Downs can be started and finished anywhere you like with a venture along the North Downs Way National Trail.
 If you are after a bit more structure, our friends at Explore Kent have put together a walk in the Wye Downs section, which takes in the Devils Kneading Trough, Wye Crown through to the quaint village of Wye, of course with plenty of country pubs!
 Downing the miles

-Between the 27th December and 1st of January, Hever Castle is offering the chance for visitors to really make the most of their time off.
-The castle is open for six days, plus if you pay for garden entry, you'll also get house entry included in your ticket.
+Whether it's beautifully frosted in winter, or covered in vibrant red ivy in autumn, Hever Castle is one of our favourites spots for strolls on chilly days.
 Once in the gardens, fingers crossed for a dry day, you can explore the winter foliage and if you are feeling full of energy, head for a walk around the lake.
 Winter garden walks

 Countryside exploring in Tunbridge Wells